Security · FAPI · Callbacks

 issThe issuer of the Authorization Server that issued the code

-Always Validate the state Parameter
+Always confirm the state value matches

 Confirm that the state value returned in the callback matches the one you set in your Request JWT.
 This protects against CSRF (Cross-Site Request Forgery) attacks where a malicious page triggers an unintended authorization.